 I also joined Time To Change’s mental health champion programme (which you might have noticed in the sidebar), to try and do more for the mental health cause and community.
 I created several posts around this (here, here, and here) to try and inspire others.

 I redesigned my site as I got tired of the bugs with my last theme and the lack of support to try and fix them.
 In doing that, I also started the process of updating a lot of the images on my site to reflect my personal aesthetic.
 After all, I’m a Goth at heart.

 Pinterest became a huge issue this last year.
-For nine months I was getting 190-200k impressions then suddenly it just tanked to 80k, then dropped to 40k.
-I couldn’t figure out how to fix it and Pinterest‘s customer service team weren’t interested in helping.
-I’ve been complaining to them for four months now trying to get answers.
+For nine months I was getting 190-200k impressions, then suddenly it just tanked to 80k, then dropped to 40k.
+I couldn’t figure out how to fix it and Pinterest‘s customer service team wasn’t interested in helping.
+I’ve been complaining to them for four months now, trying to get answers.
 I’ve yet to get anything useful from them.
 Man, I hate Pinterest.